These pages were originally part of the main Electrical section, but due to size and quantity they have been relocated to their own separate category.

 Pages are added as and when we obtain items of interest, which is mainly when removing older equipment during refurbishment or renovation.

-Donations are welcomed, please see this page
+Donations are welcomed, please see this page for details.

 This is a virtual museum only.
 You can't visit or see them in person.